intmus/inttheory19-20/_01-pitches-clefs/a1-pitchesclefs.md

 ### Goals for this topic

+In the examples below, the treble and alto clefs are in unison, and the tenor and bass clefs are in unison.
+The treble and bass clefs are separated by one octave.
+You can find middle C on the first line below the treble clef staff.

-Use the examples below to find:
+Knowing this, use these examples to find:
 - the order of pitch names for each clef's lines and spaces.
 - why treble clef is a G-clef, why bass clef is an F-clef, and why alto and tenor clefs are C-clefs.
-- where middle C is on each clef
+- where middle C is on each clef.
 - any tips or tricks that may help in differentiating and reading clefs.

 {% capture ex1 %}X: 1
 T: Pitches and Clefs
-T: The treble and alto clefs are in unison.
-T: The tenor and bass clefs are in unison.
-T: The treble and bass clefs are separated by one octave.
 M: 4/4
 L:1/4
 K:C